 It all starts with movement.

-The reason why I called it that is with movement, many injuries got better.
+The reason why I called it that is that with movement, many injuries got better.

 Below Tyler Bramlett takes it to a new level.